How to Add Subtitles and Captions to a Video

 Add and manage subtitles to a video

-To add English subtitles (or subtitles for any supported language), you can either search for English in the language search bar or make a selection from the dropdown menu.
+To add English captions (or for any supported language), you can either search for English in the language search bar or make a selection from the dropdown menu.

 Choose the subtitles language of a video

-The first option, ‘Upload a file’ allows you to add premade subtitles by uploading an SRT file or subtitle file.
-Then the ‘Transcribe and auto-sync’ option allows you to manually add your subtitles by typing along as your subject speaks.
+The first option, ‘Upload a file’ allows you to add premade captions by uploading an SRT file.
+Then the ‘Transcribe and auto-sync’ option allows you to manually add your them by typing along as your subject speaks.

 Finally, the ‘Create new subtitles or CC’ allows you to see YouTube’s auto-transcription and edit what they’ve already done.